-A training curriculum for trauma professionals and others who serve trauma survivors [116].
+The Risking Connection training, now available through the Traumatic Stress Institute, is a curriculum for trauma professionals and others who serve trauma survivors [116; 123].
 Risking Connection is a 20-hour training course that provides foundational material on the effects of trauma, the healing process, and how trauma professionals can effectively take care of themselves.
 The Risking Connection curriculum teaches skills for serving trauma survivors within a relational framework whereby the relationship is seen to be a prime healing factor.
 It addresses, among other topics, countertransference, vicarious trauma, and burnout.
 It provides a philosophy of treatment rather than endorsing a particular treatment technique.
 It is firmly grounded in relational and attachment theory.
-The Risking Connection curriculum is copyrighted by the Sidran Institute, which provides traumatic stress education and training resources/publications and supports advocacy.

-Sidran Institute for Traumatic Stress Education and Advocacy
+The Sidran Institute for Traumatic Stress Education and Advocacy has long provided traumatic stress materials, such as: